Ways To Improve Your Social Prospects Before You Try Meeting Anyone

 Get out of the house and be in the presence of people more often

 Even if you don't talk to anyone, being in the presence of other people provides you with a small, vicarious amount of exposure to the social world.
 It helps your brain fall into that rhythm.
-It reminds you that a larger social realm does exist out there.
+It reminds you that a larger social realm does exist outside of your house.
 Sometimes by just being somewhere alongside other people, you can get a sense of belonging and social connectedness.

 Hm, that sounds a bit vague and spacey.
-I guess it is in a way, but I've noticed this effect in my own life.
-If I just stay in my apartment all the time and play video games and browse the web, I get too caught up in my own head or alternative little universes such a cliquish discussion board.
-When I start doing things like seeing a band or attending a fair on my own, my perspective gets pulled outwards and I start thinking of myself as a factor in a larger whole.
-My concerns start to shift to how I'm doing in the real world, as opposed to the imaginary ones I was previously occupied by.
+I guess it is in a way, but it's something I've observed.
+If you just stay at home all the time and play video games and browse the web, you can get too caught up in your own head or alternative universes like a cliquish online forum.
+When you start doing things like seeing a band or attending a fair, your perspective gets pulled outwards and you start thinking of yourself as a factor in a larger whole.
+Your concerns start to shift to how you're doing in the real world.

-I'll be the first to admit this affect is subtle, but every little bit can count.
+I'll be the first to admit this effect is subtle, but every little bit can count.
 Of course there's always a chance getting out more will make you feel even more lonely and cut off from everyone.
-Also, when I say 'get out of the house', I mean more than running errands such as taking five minutes to return your movies.
+Also, when I say "get out of the house", I mean more than running errands, such as taking five minutes to buy new shampoo at the store across the street.

 And there's always the chance that by getting out you'll end up meeting someone.
 The points below, besides from being useful for their own sake, will give you some reasons to leave your place.